Informed/cimg-shared/README.md

 This repository contains shared resources used by CircleCI's new deterministic convenience images pilot project.

+The `informed` branch is customized for use at Informed

 ## Overview

 See [the `circleci-cimg` topic tag](https://github.com/search?q=topic%3Acircleci-cimg) for all repositories associated with new convenience images work.